 Eric Allison is an advocate for historic preservation combined with livable cities.
 He first became involved in historic preservation in 1984 with the Fort Greene Landmarks Committee, which led him to begin working with the Historic Districts Council, where he served as president for nearly 10 years.
-He has written two books, Creating a Historic District: A Guide for Neighborhoods and Historic Preservation and the Livable City with co-author Laura Peters.
+He has written two books, Creating a Historic District: A Guide for Neighborhoods and Historic Preservation and the Livable City with co-author Lauren Peters.
 During this interview, he speaks about his experience with advocacy and historic districts in New York City, and gives perspective on how landmark designation can help create more livable cities.
 He also was involved in the task force to rebuild Lower Manhattan after 9/11 and discusses his experiences balancing function with preservation.

 Eric Allison, Session 1

 Q: This is Elin Juselius interviewing Eric Allison.
 So, how did you become involved in preservation and planning?

 Allison: Well, I moved to Fort Greene, Brooklyn, in 1984 from out on Long Island in the suburbs and got involved with the local preservation organization, the Fort Greene Landmarks [Preservation] Committee, which is the organization that had gotten the Fort Greene [Historic District] designated in the first place and got active with it.
 It was somewhat moribund and I kind of got it reorganized.
 It was just doing house tours each year, which were really cool for the neighborhood, because it was a pretty marginal neighborhood back then in ’84.

 Q: Right.
 But what interested you in preservation?
 You were working in finance initially.